Tahlil/sol-airdrop/readme.md

 # Solana Airdrop
-This node app created a account in solana testnet and airdrop 2 sol in that account
+This node app creates an account in Solana testnet and airdrop 2 sol in that account and also checks the balance.

 ## Requirements